zach-morris/plugin.program.iagl/README.md

 ![IAGL](https://github.com/zach-morris/plugin.program.iagl/blob/master/fanart.jpg)

-The Internet Archive Game Launcher (IAGL) will launch Games from the Internet using [Kodi](http://kodi.tv)
+The Internet Archive Game Launcher (IAGL - /eye/gull/) will launch Games from the Internet using [Kodi](http://kodi.tv)

 IAGL is *FREE*, as in beer.
 As in no money.
 As in gratis.